-APPLICATION DEADLINES: The deadline for Summer 2013 projects is April 24, 2013.
+APPLICATION DEADLINES: The deadline for Fall 2014 projects is July 23, 2014.
 Don't know how to apply?
 See below.

 Individual projects may deal with topics in any field of study represented in the Dartmouth curriculum (including the professional schools).
 Preference is given to proposals that exhibit an awareness of prior research related to the chosen topic, offer a persuasive rationale for the value of field research in an Arctic location, and involve work that has implications beyond the American Arctic.